rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 ```

 This can be tedious, but it typically gets the job done.
-In this particular case, using `curry3(useThisAsync)` in the above `body3` example fixes the problem.
+In this particular case, using `curry3(useThisAsync)` fixes the `body3` (or the "3 body", I just had to pun this) problem.
 So, the issue with `body3` code appears to be related to overloading.

 Looking closer at the types, I notice that not only `item.body.getAsync` has two overloads, but the one I want is accepting a union type argument and the callback is optional: